ccslakey/blog_drills/README.md

 4.Had to refer back to earlier excercises for help with logic.
 Is this bad?

+5. So very plain.
+Go for more reqs next time, take longer if need be

 ####overall: 3/5 (good speed, very barebones)